Anunay-Yadav/C-Code/Async-Finish/README.md

 2. test2 -> tests mutual exclusion
 3. test3 -> tests working of future_t (future return).

-## Contributing

-First, read the [contribution guidelines](CONTRIBUTING.md).
-Ensure you understand the code.

 ### Help
 Reach out to any of the developers in case of any issues/concerns